break-stuff/clarion/docs/framework/documentation/variables.md

 ## Containers

 There is currently only 1 container variable and it is `$content-width`.
 This is the max-width of the main content of your pages.
-The default is set to `600px` for optimal readability for pages with a lot of text (documentation sites, blogs, etc.), but feel free to tweak this to suit your needs.
+The default value is set to `600px` for optimal readability for pages with a lot of text (documentation sites, blogs, etc.), but feel free to tweak this to suit your needs.

 ## Fonts